The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Occupations

-The Rosemont neighborhood has a higher proportion of
+The Rosemont neighborhood has a greater proportion of

 its residents employed as executives, managers and professionals than